swissup/swissup.github.io/m2/extensions/navigationpro/use-cases/nowrap.md

 ![Nowrap](/images/m2/navigationpro/use-cases/nowrap-offset.png)

-In the example above, menu is placed near logo (300px width), cart and search icons (100px width).
+In the example above, menu is placed between logo and cart/search icons (100px width).
 To activate nowrap feature for this header type, you need to:

  -  Add `navpro-nowrap` class to the
     [CSS Class field](/m2/extensions/navigationpro/backend/menu-settings/#general-settings)
- -  Add `navpro-nowrap-offset-400` class to the
+ -  Add `navpro-nowrap-offset-100` class to the
     [CSS Class field](/m2/extensions/navigationpro/backend/menu-settings/#general-settings)

 #### Next up